melroy89/RamBam/README.md

 You can use multiple parameters together, except the `-d` for duration test (in seconds) and `-r` for request test (total requests).
 Just pick one of the two different tests.

+## Additional options

+- Enable debug output via: `--debug` flag.
+- If you have a self-signed certificate try to use `-o` flag to override verifcation or disable peer certificate verification using: `--disable-peer-verify` flag.
+- Silent all output via : `-s` flag.

+_Note:_ We don't support `transfer-encoding: chunked` (HTTP 1.1), hence we use only HTTP 1.0 requests.

+---

 ## Developers

 ### Requirements